city41/rotary-bobble/README.md

 ### ROM Hack

-The patch `src/patches/singlePlayerRotaryControls.json` cleanly adds in rotary controls for single player play.
-I have figured out quite well how the game reads its input and my changes work well with the game and alter it minimally.
-I am pretty sure there are no bugs or any ill effects, rotary controls now just work.
-The Taito dev even made the "dino turns the crank" animation's speed dependent on how fast the shooter has moved.
-In normal Puzzle Bobble, you can only really move the shooter at one speed.
-So seeing the dino just speed up naturally to meet the new demands was awesome!
-Nice job, Taito!
+The patch `src/patches/gameplayRotaryControls.json` cleanly adds in rotary controls for all game play.

 `src/patches/highScoreRotaryControls.json` adds rotary controls to the high score entry screen.
 It also disables the countdown timer, so it just sits there at 20.
 I need to decide what to do there.
 Maybe just slow it down?
 You need more time (at least at first), to get used to entering your name with the dial.
 I might keep it disabled and hide the countdown, who is playing this in a real arcade setting these days?